After 40 witnesses and 43 days of testimony, here's what we learned at Trump’s civil fraud trial

 Testimony and internal documents showed the bankers courted him as a big-dollar “whale” of a client who could connect them to “the wealthiest people on the planet.”
 Alongside the loan deals came multimillion-dollar bank deposits from Trump, and the bankers envisioned “cross-selling” him lucrative, fee-based services such as estate planning.

 There was little mention at the trial of Trump’s tempestuous prior relationship with a different part of Deutsche Bank.
 Amid the 2008 financial crisis, Trump defaulted on a loan that Deutsche’s commercial real estate division had provided for a Chicago hotel and condo skyscraper.
 He sued, accusing the bank of “predatory lending.”
 Deutsche countersued.
-They settled, with the bank forgiving much of the loan.
+They settled.

 Not long after, Trump’s company again approached Deutsche’s commercial real estate group while bidding to buy the Doral golf resort near Miami.

 But the Trump Organization found a considerably lower interest rate through Deutsche’s private wealth management bankers, who were introduced to the Trumps by the former president’s son-in-law Jared Kushner.
-The private bankers ultimately made loans for Doral, a Washington hotel and even the same Chicago skyscraper that had engendered the lawsuit.
+The private bankers ultimately made loans for Doral, a Washington hotel and even the same Chicago skyscraper involved in the lawsuit.

 The deals required guarantees that Donald Trump would pay personally if necessary, so they came with conditions about his net worth and, sometimes, liquidity.
 Hence the scrutiny of his financial statements, which he often was required to submit annually.